waterbycounty

 What's happening with rivers in Cook County right now?

-Cook County's primary USGS streamgage on the PIGEON RIVER is currently reading 2,100 cubic feet per second — 425% of the long-term mean of 494.34 cfs.
+Cook County's primary USGS streamgage on the PIGEON RIVER has a pipeline snapshot of 2,100 cubic feet per second — 425% of the long-term mean of 494.34 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Cook County water compare to the Minnesota average?